NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 ## 8. Configuring Wazuh Active Response

-The Ubuntu Wazuh manager was configured to call `remove-threat.exe` when VirusTotal rule `87105` fired.
+The Wazuh manager was configured to run `remove-threat.exe` when VirusTotal rule `87105` fired.

 The following command and Active Response configuration were added to the Wazuh manager: